 I spent my first day walking and exploring the busy area near my hotel.
 Avenida Julius Nyerere and Avenida Armando Tivane both have interesting architecture and shops, cafés, and restaurants.
 Julius Nyerere was an anti-colonial activist and politician and the first president of Tanzania.
 Armando Tivane was a political commissar during Mozambique’s national liberation struggle.
 Tivane excelled at boosting morale and helping the guerrillas gain the freedom and strength to defeat the Portuguese.

 The cafés on Avenida Julius Nyerere are cozy and serve great pastries, espresso, and tea!
-The street pavement throughout most of Maputo is a mess – cracks and crumbling concrete on the sidewalks.
+The street pavement throughout most of Maputo is a mess – cracked, crumbling concrete on the sidewalks.
 I’m not sure if it’s damage from the civil war but it’s potentially dangerous for anyone with a disability.

 Mozambique economics – after gaining independence from Portugal in 1975 – is obvious from some of Maputo’s street names.
 Mao, Lenin, Marx, Engels, Ho Chi Minh, and even former North Korean President Kim Il Sung all have streets named after them.